-The national and major regional newspapers have already invested in online presence, as more and more Filipinos get their news and other content from digital media.
-However, community and regional press have seen growth in the past few decades and in many rural areas, community press banks on its reputation, the collective participatory interest of its audience and its perceived role in social cohesion.
+The national and major regional newspapers, as well as other forms of legacy media, have already invested in online presence, as more and more Filipinos get their content from digital media.
+However, community and regional press have seen growth in the past few decades and in many rural areas, the community press banks on their reputation, collective participatory interest of its audience, and its perceived role in social cohesion.

 The preference for much cheaper smartphones in the countryside could be an effect of poor (if not absent) 3G and 4G connectivity outside the cities – hence, mobile activity is limited to 2G-based activity, which does not require more expensive handsets – and heightened poverty levels.
 However, this assumed causality has yet to be tested by empirical research.

-The media market is private-sector led, and so is research and development, which suffers from poor state funding when compared with other countries in Asia.
+The media market is private sector-led, and so is research and development, which suffers from poor state funding when compared with other countries in Asia.
 Although technology-enabled companies are the most active agents in the innovation landscape, the attempts to bridge the digital divide by introducing innovation to the grassroots level are still largely a government affair.

-Journalism education in the country, which operates largely in an industry-centered perspective: The learning emphasis is on reproducing the standards of the industry (ie educators train students according to the norms of the industry).
-This observation goes hand-in-hand with the fact that journalism studies or research are not robust fields of study in the Philippines.
-Although practitioners see nothing wrong with this learning emphasis, such a perspective can be hostile to innovation and even critical thinking and can prevent the academy from functioning as a critic of the industry.
+Journalism education in the country operates largely in an industry-centered perspective – the learning emphasis is on reproducing the standards of the industry, i.e. educators train students according to the norms of the industry.
+This observation goes hand-in-hand with the fact that journalism studies or journalism research is not a robust field of study in the Philippines.
+Although practitioners see nothing wrong with this learning emphasis, such a perspective can be hostile to innovation and even critical thinking and can prevent the academe from functioning as a critic of the industry.